passion3394/semantic-segmentation-pytorch/README.md

 Color encoding of semantic categories can be found here: https://docs.google.com/spreadsheets/d/1se8YEtb2detS7OuPE86fXGyD269pMycAWe2mtKUj2W8/edit?usp=sharing

+## laymu's experiments
+This repo is great, I have successfully trained many models on the ADE20K dataset.

 ## Updates
 - HRNet model is now supported.
 - We use configuration files to store most options which were in argument parser.
 The definitions of options are detailed in ```config/defaults.py```.